Sign In / Sign Out

 All applicants must submit:

-Admission requirements to the two-year pathway: Applicants must have completed a four-year Bachelor of Science degree with a major in architectural studies or a similar preprofessional degree in architecture.
-The undergraduate degree must be granted by an institution that is recognized by ASU and offers a National Architectural Accreditation Board-accredited degree program in architecture.
+Applicants must have completed a four-year Bachelor of Science degree with a major in architectural studies or similar pre-professional degree in architecture.
+The undergraduate degree must be granted by an institution that is recognized by ASU and offers a National Architectural Accreditation Board (NAAB) accredited degree program in architecture.

-Admission requirements to the three-year plus pathway: Applicants must have earned a minimum of a bachelor's degree (or equivalent) in a field other than architectural studies.
+Applicants must have earned a baccalaureate or graduate degree in any field other than architectural studies.

 Students pursuing concurrent degrees earn two distinct degrees and receive two diplomas.
 ASU offers students two ways to earn concurrent degrees: by choosing a predetermined combination or creating their own combination.
 Predetermined combinations have a single admissions application and one easy to follow major map.
 To add a concurrent degree to your existing degree, work with your academic advisor.
 Either way, concurrent degrees allow students to pursue their own personal or professional interests.